1989–90 Minnesota Timberwolves season

-The 1989–90 Minnesota Timberwolves season was the first season for the Minnesota Timberwolves in the National Basketball Association.
-Nearly 30 years after the Lakers left Minneapolis, Minnesota for Los Angeles, California, the NBA returned to Minnesota with an expansion team known as the "Timberwolves"; the Orlando Magic also joined the NBA in 1989 via expansion.
-The team revealed their inaugural logo of a blue wolf with green eyes in front of a silver basketball, and new uniforms with the color scheme of blue, green, white, and silver.
+The 1989–90 Minnesota Timberwolves season was the inaugural season for the Minnesota Timberwolves in the National Basketball Association.
+Nearly 30 years after the Lakers left Minneapolis, Minnesota to relocate to Los Angeles, California, the NBA returned to Minnesota with an expansion team known as the "Timberwolves"; the Orlando Magic also joined the NBA in 1989 via expansion.

+Season summary

+Off-season

+The Timberwolves revealed their new primary logo, adding blue, green, white and silver to their color scheme; the team's primary logo featured a blue and white wolf with green eyes, in front of a silver basketball with blue seams surrounded by a green outline, and above the state name "Minnesota" in green letters and the team name "Timberwolves" in blue letters.
+The team also revealed new white home uniforms, and new blue road uniforms; both uniforms featured a blue, white and green trim, and the team's primary logo on the left and right legs of their shorts.
+The team's new primary logo, and new uniforms would both remain in use until 1996.
+For their inaugural season, the Timberwolves played their home games at the Hubert H. Humphrey Metrodome in Minneapolis, which was home to the NFL's Minnesota Vikings, and also home to the MLB's Minnesota Twins.

 In the 1989 NBA expansion draft, the Timberwolves selected veteran players like Rick Mahorn, Tyrone Corbin, Steve Johnson, Brad Lohaus and Scott Roth.
-The team also signed free agents Tony Campbell, who won a championship with the Los Angeles Lakers in the 1988 NBA Finals, and rookie small forward Sam Mitchell out of Mercer University; Mitchell was drafted by the Houston Rockets as a third-round draft pick in the 1985 NBA draft, but was released to free agency during the preseason, and previously played overseas in France, and in the Continental Basketball Association.
+The team also signed free agents, Tony Campbell, who won an NBA championship with the Los Angeles Lakers in the 1988 NBA Finals, and rookie small forward Sam Mitchell out of Mercer University; Mitchell was drafted by the Houston Rockets as a third-round draft pick in the 1985 NBA draft, but was released to free agency during the preseason, and previously played overseas in France, and in the Continental Basketball Association.
 Other free agents included Tod Murphy, who previously played overseas in Spain, and Sidney Lowe.

-However, Mahorn never played for the Timberwolves due to a contract dispute, and was later on traded to the Philadelphia 76ers.
+However, Mahorn never played for the Timberwolves due to a contract dispute, and was later on traded to the Philadelphia 76ers; Mahorn previously won a championship with the Detroit Pistons, in which they defeated the Los Angeles Lakers in a four-game sweep in the 1989 NBA Finals.
 The Timberwolves received the tenth overall pick in the 1989 NBA draft, and selected point guard Pooh Richardson from the University of California, Los Angeles, and also hired Bill Musselman as their first ever head coach.